havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 - The histogram can be saved to a CSV file.

+- If the plugin window is resized, the direction histogram is also resized.

 The displayed histogram
 ========================

-The diplayed histogram is normalised, so that the maximum value of the direction bins will result in a sector with a maximum length, and the lengths of the sectors of the rest of the bins are scaled proportionally.
+The displayed histogram is normalised, so that the maximum value of the direction bins will result in a sector with a maximum length, and the lengths of the sectors of the rest of the bins are scaled proportionally.

 The saved histogram
 ====================

-The saved histogram is a CSV file with two columns.
+The saved histogram is a CSV file with four columns:

+- The first column ("StartAngle") contains the start angle of the direction bin.
-The first column contains the start angle of the direction bin, while the second column contains the accumulated lengths of the line segments that fall within that bin.
+- The second column ("EndAngle") contains the end angle of the direction bin.
+- The third column ("Length") contains the accumulated lengths of the line segments that fall within the bin.
+- The fourth column ("Number") contains the number of line segments that fall within the bin.
-"." is used as decimal separator in the CSV file.
+"." is used as the decimal separator in the CSV file.

+The CSV file is accompanied by a CSVT file that describes the data types of the CSV file columns.

 Options
 =============

+- The user can specify if only selected features are to be used (but if no features are selected, all features will be used)

 - The user can specify the number of direction bins.